Elastica: After the break-up

 In 2005, Frischmann emigrated to Boulder, Colorado, and studied art at Naropa University.
 She had begun working as an artist by 2008, and later moved to the San Francisco Bay Area.
-Matthews had a band Klang in 2004 and is now is a pastor in Totnes, according to a recent BBC 6 show she has been linked romantically to Lawrence Chandler of Bowery Electric.
+Matthews had a band called Klang in 2004 and is now a pastor in Totnes, according to a recent BBC 6 show she has been linked romantically to Lawrence Chandler of Bowery Electric.
 Holland lives in Brighton.
 Welch and Mew are married, and live in Hastings.
 Welch played drums for Lush's 2015-16 reunion shows and now plays in Piroshka, releasing two albums on Bella Union.
 Jones is the A&R man at Rough Trade joining after managing his Slogan label, which released the Fall's Fall Heads Roll.
 He signed the group Warpaint.

 On 21 January 2017, the band's official Facebook page posted photos featuring three-quarters of the original line-up – Matthews, Holland and Welch – during a visit to Abbey Road Studios in London.
 They were working on a remaster of their debut Elastica with Mastering engineer Sean McGee.
 Frischmann also worked on the remaster.
 The record was reissued in April on Record Store Day.